Munich – Coffee meets Fashion

 Not to forget, Englischer Garden is the largest public park.
 Is near the center of Munich and has a Japanese teahouse, a Biergarten, and even is possible to surf due to an artificial stream flow in the Isar river.
 Something you don’t see every day.

 Der Weg is das Ziel.
-The way is the jorney
+The way is the Journey

-Bayern was blessed with amazing nature and mountains views.
+Lastly, Bayern was blessed with amazing nature and mountains views.
 Lakes around Munich are Starnberger See and Ammersee.
 A little further, in the Bavarian Alps are Chiemsee, Königsee or Tegernsee, just to name a few.
 I left Neuschwanstein castle and Eibsee with Kugspitze to pay a visit next time.
-Looking forward to return!

-While at one lake in the Alps, I was reflecting on the last years.
+While at one lake in the Alps, I was thinking about last years.
 Making an effort to learn and speak daily German was worth it.
 All in all, perhaps thanks to the language, this week I noticed that I adapted well and I feel at home everywhere in Germany and parts of Austria.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.